simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 ```

 **USB Installation Method (Advanced Users)**:
-The USB method enables ADB (Android Debug Bridge) access for advanced debugging but is not recommended for typical installations:
+The USB method enables ADB (Android Debug Bridge) access for advanced debugging but isn't recommended for typical installations:

 ```bash
 # WARNING: USB installer is not recommended for most use cases